 Initially, the use of manipulatives is essential for representing patterns, because when constructing patterns, students can easily change one element of the pattern and check the rule, whereas when drawing it on paper, they focus on the drawing to be reproduced rather than examining the entire pattern and thinking about the nature of the pattern rule.

-Teachers have students work in small groups to encourage the exchange of ideas and can provide the attributes and structure of the suite as well as the materials needed to create it.
+Teachers have students work in small groups to encourage the exchange of ideas and can provide the attributes and structure of the pattern as well as the materials needed to create it.

 During a mathematical exchange, presentations of the patterns make it possible to note the different representations of the same rule and to check the way in which the students communicate their understanding.